Understanding your health

 Evaluation steps:

-• Medical history: Questions about your symptoms, pregnancies, deliveries, and lifestyle habits
+• Medical History: Questions about your symptoms, pregnancies, deliveries, and lifestyle

-• Physical exam: Visual and manual assessment of the vagina and perineum
+• Physical Examination: Visual and Manual Assessment of the Vagina and Perineum

-• Pushing test: You will be asked to push to observe how the organs move
+• Push Test: You are asked to push to observe how the systems respond

 Imaging tests (ultrasound, MRI) are sometimes prescribed for complex cases, but a clinical exam is usually enough to make a diagnosis.